preprocess-co/pypreprocess/README.md

-# preprocess-sdk
+#Preprocess SDK
-This is a repository is a sdk for preprocess that will be used to interact with the system.
+This is a repository for sdk for preprocess that will be used to interact with the system.